-During the first two months of 2023, the Board evaluated all business and charitable relationships between the Company and the Company's non-employee directors (all directors other than Mr. Christmann) and all other relevant facts and circumstances.
-As a result of this evaluation, the Board determined, as required by the Company's Governance Principles, that each non-employee director is an independent director as defined by the standards for director independence established by applicable laws, rules, and listing standards, including, without limitation, the standards for independent directors established by Nasdaq and the SEC.
+During the first two months of 2024, the Board evaluated all business and charitable relationships between the Company and the Company's non-employee directors (all directors other than Mr. Christmann) and all other relevant facts and circumstances.
+As a result of this evaluation, the Board determined, as required by the Company's Corporate Governance Principles, that each non-employee director is an independent director as defined by the standards for director independence established by applicable laws, rules, and listing standards, including, without limitation, the standards for independent directors established by Nasdag and the SEC.

-Audit CRG&N MD&C Fully Independent Committees ✓ ✓ ✓
+Audit CRG&N Cybersecurity MD&C Committees with Fully Independent Directors √ ✓ √ ✓

-The Company's Governance Principles require that the independent directors meet in executive session at least twice each year; in 2022, they met four times in executive session.
+The Company's Corporate Governance Principles require that the independent directors meet in executive session at least twice each year; in 2023, they met four times in executive session.
 These executive sessions are chaired by our independent, non-executive chair.